Canine Demodicosis

 - Hyperpigmentation

-This diagram shows the most common distribution of skin lesions in a dog with a demodex infestation.
+This diagram illustrates the most common distribution of skin lesions in a dog with a Demodex infestation.

 Diagnosis